aws-neuron/aws-neuron-sdk/neuron-runtime/faq.rst

 We don't officially support it yet.

-How can I take advantage of multiple NeuronCores to run multipleinferences in parallel?
+How can I take advantage of multiple NeuronCores to run multiple inferences in parallel?
 ---------------------------------------------------------------------------------------

 Examples of this for TensorFlow and MXNet are found